concaoccc/TinyJob-FE/README.md

 # Ant Design Pro

-This project is the frontend of [JobManagement](https://dev.azure.com/M365FleetAGC/Core/_git/JobManagement).
-It is initialized with [Ant Design Pro](https://pro.ant.design).
+This project is the frontend of [JobManagement](https://dev.azure.com/M365FleetAGC/Core/_git/JobManagement) and initialized with [Ant Design Pro](https://pro.ant.design).
 Follow is the quick guide for how to use.

 ## Environment Prepare